CEE-E/wimesoft-cybersecurity-program/03-Protect/mitre_att&ck_mapping.md

 # MITRE ATT&CK Mapping

-**Scope:** Mapping tailored to the on-premises IG2 asset set (Assets A-001 through A-017).
+**Scope:** Mapping tailored to Wimesoft's assets 001 through A-017.

 **Purpose:** This document provides a structured mapping between NIST Cybersecurity Framework (CSF) 2.0 subcategories and CIS Controls v8 (Implementation Group 2), and links those control areas to relevant MITRE ATT&CK techniques for WimeSoft’s on-premises environment (Assets A-001 through A-017).
 It is intended as a prescriptive reference for detection engineering, SIEM rule development, control implementation and validation, and incident response planning.
 The mapping is also used to ensure the Protect function is complete and verifiable, enabling the team to define, implement, and continuously validate technical safeguards (configuration baselines, access controls, encryption, patching) and to trace detection logic back to specific controls and assets.
 ## Identify (ID)

 ### ID.AM-1 — Physical & software inventory
 **Techniques**
-- T1078 — Valid Accounts
+ T1078 — Valid Accounts
-- T1543 — Create or Modify System Process
+ T1543 — Create or Modify System Process

 **Rationale**
 A comprehensive asset and software inventory enables detection of unauthorized accounts and unapproved service or process changes.